isiahmeadows/mithril.js/core.md

 	- This is for cases like third party integration when you need to *not* invoke DOM-dependent libraries in server-side code.
 	- This is used by `mithril/trust` to determine what to render.
 	- This is returns `"html"` for `mithril/render-html` and `"dom"` for `mithril/render`
-- Update view sync: `context.renderSync(vnode)`
+- Update view sync: `context.renderSync(factory)`
-	- This is similar to `render(vnode)`, but operates synchronously and either synchronously throws or synchronously returns `undefined`.
+	- This is similar to `render(factory)`, but operates synchronously and either synchronously throws or synchronously returns `undefined`.
 	- An error is thrown if this tree is currently being redrawn or this control vnode's body is being invoked.
 (As in, this does not support recursive invocations.)
 	- This is intended to support things that require [DOM calculation or similar](https://github.com/MithrilJS/mithril.js/issues/1166#issuecomment-234965960) immediately after rendering.
 - Schedule a render callback: `context.scheduleLayout(callback, cancel?).then(...)`
 	- This returns a promise resolved when completed.
 	- The callback is always called asynchronously relative to the cell, but *not* necessarily relative to the global event loop.
 In particular:
-		- Calls scheduled during initialization are scheduled to run right before ref callbacks.
+		- Calls scheduled during initialization are scheduled to run right after refs are set.
 		- Calls scheduled at any other point in time are scheduled for the next frame.
 	- In the callback, it's safe to synchronously render.
 	- If a previous callback was scheduled for this context, it's dropped and `cancel` is called (if given).